endless-sky/endless-sky-wiki/CreatingShips.md

 # Variants #

-In addition to about 40 different human ship models, each model has several "variants" that represent the different ways that an individual captain might outfit a ship.
+In addition to nearly 60 different human ship types, each model has several "variants" that represent the different ways that an individual captain might outfit a ship.
 For example, one pilot might prefer being fast enough to run from a fight, and another might want to be strong enough to survive one, and fighting styles include bombarding a target with missiles or other longer-range weapons, or being able to deal maximum damage at close range.

 The syntax for a variant is: